andersjensen97/frontendforshipestiamtor/my-react-app/README.md

 Run in the same powershell terminal

 ### `yarn install`
-Then in your editor, open the integrated terminal at my-ract-app location and tun the line then all dependecies should be installed
+Then in your editor, open the integrated terminal at my-ract-app location and run the line then all dependecies should be installed

 ### `yarn start`
 Runs the app in the development mode.\